rallen2010/flowquest.github.io/_pages/install-doc-ee-251.md

 You will need:

-1. to be running Oracle APEX 24.1 or later
+1. to be running Oracle APEX 24.1 or later.
-2. to be running Oracle database 19c or later
+2. to be running Oracle database 19c or later.
 3. have a running Flows for APEX 25.1 Community Edition installation.
+4. to have the required privileges (see above).

 You then install the Enterprise Edition **on-top** of the Community Edition.
 The installation sets up Oracle Advanced Queueing, installs some missing PL/SQL package bodies and SQL views, recompiles everything, and gives you an Enterprise Edition system.
 To do this: